Photos taken from the naming of the Case Center entrance to "Elliot Driben Lobby."

-After leading the Terriers to their third Hockey East championship and fourth straight NCAA tournament appearance, head coach Brian Durocher will enter his ninth season at the helm of the Boston University women's ice hockey team in 2013-14.
-The 36-year coaching veteran looks to build on the team's recent success and continue establishing the Terriers as one of the nation's elite.
+After leading the Terriers to their fourth Hockey East championship and fifth straight NCAA tournament appearance last season, head coach Brian Durocher will enter his 10th season at the helm of the Boston University women's ice hockey team in 2014-15.
+The 37-year coaching veteran will look to make history this year, as the Terriers aim to become the first team to win four consecutive Hockey East tournaments.

 Named the first head coach of BU's varsity team on June 3, 2004, Durocher has guided the Terriers to new milestones each season.
 The inaugural campaign in 2005-06 set the foundation for the program.
 A year later, the team reached the Beanpot final and set the high-water mark for wins with 19.
 Playing a significantly upgraded schedule in 2007-08, BU hosted the Beanpot and returned to its championship game, while making its postseason debut in the Hockey East semifinals.